vasusen-code/Legal_Notice_TeraBox_Bot/README.md

-Legal notice for TeraBox Bot
+# Legal notice for TeraBox Downloader Bot

 TeraBox Downloader Bot is fast, and power-ful stream link generating bot supporting Terabox and it's other domains.

-TeraBox Downloader Bott is an aggregator.
+TeraBox Downloader Bot is an aggregator.
 This means, it just downloads other publicly available streaming links.

 TeraBox Downloader Bot does not host or "make available" any files or links in any way, shape or form.